psychotimmy/aoc2019/README.md

 **Day 12** Part 1 runs 1,000 cycles in 0.007s.
 Part 2 requires the insight that the x,y and z directions/velocities are independent and each will have different periods.
 The answer is the lowest common multiple of the 3 periods.
 Runs in 0.15s.

 **Day 13** Part 1 is an intcode program that takes no input.
 Straightforward to count the number of blocks added to the screen.
 Runs in 0.014s.
-Part 2 to do.
+I over-thought part 2 for ages (what happens if the ball hits a wall? how do I update the path of the ball? etc.) before realising that the only things worth looking at were the ball and paddle (x) positions as the intcode program takes care of the rest of the complexity of a breakout game.
+Simply getting the paddle (x) direction to follow the ball (x) direction gives the correct answer.
+Part 2 runs in 0.11s.